RaulDR13/Getting-and-Cleaning-Data-Course-Project/README.md

 7.Create a second, independent tidy set with the average of each variable for each activity and each subject.

-8.Write the data set to the tidy_data.txt file.
+8.Write the data set to the finaltidydata.txt file.